vacp2p/rfc-index/vac/1/coss.md

 Changes to stable specifications should be restricted to cosmetic ones, errata and clarifications.
 Stable specifications are contracts between editors, implementers, and end-users.

+### Stagnant Specifications

+Stagnant specifications have no activity and no desire to reach techinal maturity.
+Specifications with raw and draft can receieve a stagnant status.
+They MAY be kept for their historical value but it is RECOMMENDED to not implement them.

 ### Deprecated Specifications

 When stable specifications are replaced by newer draft specifications, they become **deprecated** specifications.
-Deprecated specifications should not be changed except to indicate their replacements, if any.
+Deprecated specifications SHOULD not be changed except to indicate their replacements, if any.
-Deprecated specifications are contracts between editors, implementers and end-users.
+Deprecated specifications MAY be contracts between editors, implementers and end-users, while others MAY have no contractual weight.

-### Retired Specifications

-When deprecated specifications are no longer used in products, they become **retired** specifications.
-Retired specifications are part of the historical record.
-They should not be changed except to indicate their replacements, if any.
-Retired specifications have no contractual weight.

-### Deleted Specifications

-Deleted specifications are those that have not reached maturity (stable) and were discarded.
-They should not be used and are only kept for their historical value.
-Only Raw and Draft specifications can be deleted.

 ## Editorial control

 A specification MUST have a single responsible editor,